16mdiqbal/user-story-to-test/README.md

 - `npm run -w frontend test:jira` — Jira smoke test

 ## Security notes
-- Treat your `.env` files as secrets in real deployments (they are tracked here only for demo purposes).
+- Keep your `.env` files outside version control; populate them locally with real credentials.
 - Jira auth defaults to Basic (email + API token) but Bearer tokens are supported.
 - The Express backend proxies all Jira traffic; optional Basic-auth forwarding from the browser should only be used during local development.